 A committee that has been appointed by the Provost to review research protocols and conduct evaluations of the institution's animal care and use which includes the results of inspections of facilities.

-- Eric Noreen, Associate Professor of Health Sciences, IACUC Chair
+- Steve James, Associate Professor of Biology, Biology, IACUC Chair

 - Emily Besecker, Assistant Professor of Health Sciences